Fund Rankings Update, 6/27/2025

 The Weekly Average Momentum Index (AMI) rankings of HSA, SSPP, RSP, SELECT, ETF, iETF, and sETF have been posted on the "Rankings", and "Trading Logs" pages.

-Trading signal occurs in the sETF model portfolio: Sell IXG, Buy IYK
+Trading signal occurs in the SELECT model portfolio: Sell FSTCX, Buy FSDAX.

 The weekly chart of the S&P 500 index